vaarvik/connected-template-files/README.md

 ## Contributing

-Contributions to Create Template Files are welcome!
+Contributions to Connected Template Files are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## License